Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 I also did ah my PB on the half, so I really had a great year.
-And this is when I changed coach to try to make the Olympic team. um And one thing that I noticed is that my new um training with the new coach was more very more challenging.
+And this is when I changed coach to try to make the Olympic team. um And one thing that I noticed is that my new training with the new coach was more very more challenging.

 Speaker

-um But we kept the same mileage, so my training load was very high.
+um But we kept the same mileage, so my training load was very high. um And I learned ah after my injury about ah red.

 Speaker